Mission in action

 As part of our strategic plan work, we have affirmed that the cultivation of citizenship is grounded not only in our values, but also in our academic programs, with an increasingly rigorous study of history and government, rights and responsibilities, and diverse local and global perspectives from Preschool to Upper School.
 In age-appropriate ways, all USM students grapple with the same basic question: How do I benefit from being a citizen of a particular community, and what do I owe in response?

-Our new “Portrait of a USM Citizen”
+Introducing our “Portrait of a USM Citizen”

 Click here to discover what citizenship at USM means for students in all divisions